 - withdrawal without academic and/or financial penalty

-Consider this option if you cannot submit your assignment on time due to special circumstances and need extra time to work on your assignment.
+Consider this option if you cannot submit your assignment due to special circumstances and need extra time to work on your assignment.
 Special circumstances include:

 - Health conditions